International Brotherhood of Electrical Workers

-The International Brotherhood of Electrical Workers (IBEW) is a labor union that represents approximately 775,000 workers and retirees in the electrical industry in the United States, Canada, Guam, Panama, Puerto Rico, and the US Virgin Islands; in particular electricians, or inside wiremen, in the construction industry and lineworkers and other employees of public utilities.
+The International Brotherhood of Electrical Workers (IBEW) is a labor union that represents approximately 860,000 workers and retirees in the electrical industry in the United States, Canada, Guam, Panama, Puerto Rico, and the US Virgin Islands; in particular electricians, or inside wiremen, in the construction industry and lineworkers and other employees of public utilities.
 The union also represents some workers in the computer, telecommunications, and broadcasting industries, and other fields related to electrical work.

 Overview

 The organization now known as the International Brotherhood of Electrical Workers was founded in 1891, two years before George Westinghouse won the electric current wars by lighting the Chicago World's Columbian Exposition with alternating current, and before homes and businesses in the United States had begun receiving electricity.
 It is an international organization, based on the principle of collective bargaining.
-Its international president is Lonnie R. Stephenson and is affiliated with the AFL–CIO.
+Its international president is Kenneth W. Cooper and is affiliated with the AFL–CIO.

-The beginnings of the IBEW were in the Electrical Wiremen and Linemen's Union No. 5221, founded in St. Louis, Missouri in 1890.
-By 1891, after sufficient interest was shown in a national union, a convention was held on November 21, 1891 in St. Louis.
+The beginnings of the IBEW were in the Electrical Wiremen and Linemen's Union No. 5221, founded in St. Louis, Missouri, in 1890.
+By 1891, after sufficient interest was shown in a national union, a convention was held on November 21, 1891, in St. Louis.
 At the convention, the IBEW, then known as the National Brotherhood of Electrical Workers (NBEW), was officially formed.
 The American Federation of Labor gave the NBEW a charter as an AFL affiliate on December 7, 1891.
 The union's official journal, The Electrical Worker, was first published on January 15, 1893, and has been published ever since.
 At the 1899 convention in Pittsburgh, Pennsylvania, the union's name was officially changed to the International Brotherhood of Electrical Workers.

 The union went through lean times in its early years, then struggled through six years of schism during the 1910s, when two rival groups each claimed to be the duly elected leaders of the union.
 In 1919, as many employers were trying to drive unions out of the workplace through a national open shop campaign, the union agreed to form the Council on Industrial Relations, a bipartite body made up of equal numbers of management and union representatives with the power to resolve any collective bargaining disputes.
 That body still functions today, and has largely resolved strikes in the IBEW's jurisdiction in the construction industry.